akshaykarangale/anime_downloader/README.md

 # anime_downloader
-Python script that downloads animes from fmovies.to
+Python script that downloads animes from [9anime.to](http://9anime.to/)